jarvisteach/appJar/mkdocs/rwbatools/docs/Widgets.md

 ####Add Labels
 * `.addLabel(title, text=None)`
-    At a minimum, a title must be provided - to identify the label.
+    As with all widgets, when you add a *label*, a title must be provided - to identify the *label*.
 This is then followed by an optional piece of text to display.

 * `.addEmptyLabel(title)`
-    Does the same as add a label, except there''s no parameter to set any text.
+    Does the same as add a *label*, except there''s no parameter to set any text.

 * `.addFlashLabel(title, text=None)`
-    This adds a flashing label, that will alternate between the foreground and background colours.
+    This adds a flashing *label*, that will alternate between the foreground and background colours.

-####Change Labels
+####Set Labels
 * `.setLabel(title, text)`
-    Change the contents of the label.
+    Change the contents of the *label*.

 * `.clearLabel(title)`
-    Clear the contents of the label.
+    Clear the contents of the *label*.

 ####Get Labels
 * `.getLabel(title)`
-    Get the contents of the label.
+    Get the contents of the *label*.

 ##Auto-Labelled Widgets
 ___

-It's possible to autoimatically include a label alongside some widgets.
+It's possible to automatically include a *label* alongside some widgets.
 Both the label and widget will be placed in the same grid space.
 Simply add the word `Label` to the command when adding the widget: